 - Poke holes in the bottom of your cups, set them in trays (or a plastic tray from, say, those apple Newtons), and you've got yourself a nifty little planter for seedlings.
 They're also small enough to fit in most window sills, in case you want to grow some basil or sage for your recipes!

 - My grandmother used to swear by apple cider vinegar as a rinse after shampooing her hair.
 She'd give me about half of a yogurt cup full each time I went to take a shower to get all of the soap residue out of my hair.

 - I learned from a friend that these are a great way to hand out snacks or servings of Kool-Aid to small kids.
-They're just the right size for M&M's, bugles and granola.
-Also good for sample or a good way to serve appetizers at an informal party.
+They're just the right size for M&Ms, bugles, and granola.
+Also good for a sample or a good way to serve appetizers at an informal party.

-- You can pour your Jello in them and chill for individual treats or fill with juice, cover the top with aluminum foil if they don't have lids, poke a hole in the foil and stand a popsicle stick in them to freeze for a cold goodie in hot weather.
+- You can pour your Jell-O in them and chill for individual treats, or you can fill them with juice, cover the top with aluminum foil (if they don't have lids), poke a hole in the foil, and stand a popsicle stick in them to freeze for a cold goodie in hot weather.

 - Keeping a handful of q-tips or cotton balls in your medicine cabinet or your bathroom counter is easy with these containers!